 You’ll be amazed by what your BOP covers during such a crisis.
 A BOP covers losses pertaining not only to damage to your properties but also to that of third parties.
 By and large it provides compensation for repairs to your office building, furniture, etc., and the customer’s damaged car.
 What’s more, a BOP covers losses due to business interruption.
 Adding to your delight, a BOP also pays for rent expenses for temporary workspaces.

-What Does a Business Owners Policy Include?
+What does a Business Owners Policy Cover?

 So far, the best thing about a BOP is that you can tailor-make the policy package to fit your needs and affordability.
 A standard BOP includes commercial property, general liability, and business interruption insurances.
 However, below are the coverages you may want to include in your BOP: